-Join Justin Seeley for an in-depth discussion in this video Building a 3D soda can, part of Using Symbols in Illustrator.
+Join Justin Seeley for an in-depth discussion in this video Building a 3D soda can, part of Illustrator: Symbols.

 This chapter is going to be all about creating 3D markups inside of Illustrator and we were going to be using symbols in order to accomplish this.
 What you are looking at here is the finished product of what we were going to be creating throughout this chapter and as you can see it is a three dimensional soda can with a label on it.
 And what we were going to do first is we were going to create the soda can and then we will create the label.
 We're going to use symbols to do both of those and then we are going to Mesh the two together to create this sort of 3D product mockup that you see here.
 Now, exactly how we're going to do that, first and foremost, we have to start off with building the can itself.

 So I'm going to go over here into this soda can document.
 You can actually just download a picture of a soda can, it doesn't have to be a vector illustration right out of the gate.
 But all you need is just something that looks like a soda can or whatever it is that you're trying to create.
 With this soda can what we have to do is we have to transform it from this two dimensional form into a three dimensional form and you may already know that there are some 3D tools inside of Adobe Illustrator.
 So, you may just want to select that, and then go up to the Effect menu>3D tools.
 The problem with this is, you don't get the exact shape that we want by doing this.